tssajo/Minify/TEST.md

     `node --version`

-    If you get a version number displayed then you are in good shape.
-But if you get an error message such as `command not found` or something similar then `node` is not available via your `PATH` and you must fix this!
+    If instead of a version number you see an error message such as `command not found` or something similar then `node` is not available via your `PATH` and you must fix this!

 3. Install required Node.js CLI apps: